 What is the sermon title?
 Why do you think it has the title?

 Look at the music.
 Does the song title seem to connect to what you anticipate the sermon is going to be about?

 Get Your Pencil Out for the Message

 Now it is the time in the service for the message.
 To be a better listener, you need a pencil.
 In class, as students, we take the message seriously when we write down the information.
-The act of writing aids us in putting the information into our brains in addition to the notes that help us remember later.
+The act of writing helps us put the information into our brains, in addition to the notes that help us remember later.